cylondata/cylon/docs/docs/release/cylon_release_0.2.0.md

 sidebar_label: Cylon Release 0.2.0
 ---

-Cylon 0.2.0 adds the following features
+Cylon 0.2.0 adds the following features.
+Please note that this release may not be backward compatible with v0.1.0.

 ## Major Features

 ### C++

 - Adding aggregates and group-by API
+- Creating tables using `std::vector`s or `cylon::Column`s
+- C++ API refactoring
 - Major performance improvements in the existing C++ API

 ### Python (pycylon)